microsoft/pxt-arcade/docs/skillmap/space/activity5.md

 #Finale

 That's it!
-Now you're ready to click **Finish** to return to the main page where you can add this game to your gallery and share with family and friends!
+Now you're ready to click **Done** to return to the main page where you can add this game to your gallery and share with family and friends!